kempsey

 Grassy Head

-46kms north of Kempsey is Grassy Head an area where unspoilt beaches entice families to relax and unwind.
-The holiday park with beach access is tucked into the bushland with self contained holiday cabins.
-Nearby an Ecology Centre is ideal for large groups and at Yarrahapinni, a guesthouse tucked into the forest.
+46kms north of Kempsey is Grassy Head an area where unspoilt beaches entice families to unwind.
+The Holiday Park with beach access is tucked into the bushland with self contained holiday cabins and camp sites.

 Hat Head

 Hat Head is a tiny village nestled in the Hat Head National Park.
 It is a holiday retreat for those who want to get away from the ‘maddening crowd’.
-Popular with fishermen and families the area features beautiful surfing beaches, a protected creek, scenic walks and spots to watch migrating whales.
+Popular with fishers and families the area features beautiful surfing beaches, a protected creek, scenic walks and spots to watch migrating whales.
+Holiday accommodation includes the holiday park with cabins and camp sites plus holiday rental houses.

 The closest point on the Australian coast to the continental shelf, Hat Head is one of the country’s premier fishing destinations.
 Pursue Marlin, Cobia, Spanish Mackerel, Yellow and Blue Fin Tuna, Bar Cod, Snapper, Pearl Perch, Tailor, Bream, Jew Fish and Drummer.